Why Traditional Prophecy Seminars Don’t Work (& What to Do Instead)

 The #1 Reason

 I’m going to keep this short and sweet.
-The number one reason these seminars don’t work for emerging secular generations is super, duper simple.
-Traditional prophecy seminars aim to answer a series of questions.
-The difficulty is, the questions they try and answer are NOT questions young, secular seekers are asking.
+The number one reason these seminars don’t work for emerging secular generations is because traditional prophecy seminars aim to answer a series of questions.
+The difficulty is, the questions they aim to answer are NOT questions young, secular seekers are asking.

 I’ve been doing post-church secular mission work for over a decade.
 Can I be straight?
 I have never met a secular person who wondered why there are so many denominations or why Christians go to church on Sunday and not Saturday.
-Likewise, I’ve never met a secular person who could care less about Luther, Wittenberg, Pope’s or the Protestant Reformation.
+Likewise, I’ve never met a secular person who has any interest in Luther, Wittenberg, Pope’s or the Protestant Reformation.
 In fact, I’ve never even met a secular person who was worried if they were going to heaven or if they had done enough to be saved.
-In all my years of secular mission work, these concerns have simply never been front and centre.
+In all my years of secular mission work, these concerns have simply never been anywhere on their radar.

 What to Do Instead